2011 Super Outbreak: Raleigh–Rose Hill–Enterprise, Mississippi/Yantley–Uniontown, Alabama

 Southeast of Rose Hill, the tornado removed most of the roof of a frame home and caused heavy damage to the exterior walls, took a large section of roof off another frame home, completely destroyed a large mobile home, and caused extensive tree damage.
 The tornado then weakened again and entered Clarke County as an EF0 while only downing a few trees.
-The tornado strengthened again and downed trees and power lines as it crossed Interstate 59.
+The tornado strengthened again and downed trees and power lines as it crossed I-59.
 Several other homes and mobile homes were destroyed as the tornado moved along the south side of Enterprise.
 At the same time, Sean Casey of Team TIV shot the tornado with his new 3D camera as it was crossing I-59, making this the first tornado ever shot in 3D.
 Another area of EF4 damage was observed east of Enterprise as a new home undergoing completion was leveled, with the debris swept off the foundation.
 Many more frame homes were heavily damaged nearby.
 Many mobile homes were destroyed and trees were downed in this area as well.
 It then weakened slightly to EF3 strength and produced heavy damage to more houses and mobile homes near Snell and Energy.
 It also downed many more trees and power lines before moving into Choctaw County, Alabama, southwest of Yantley.
 The tornado killed seven people and injured fourteen others on its 65 mi portion of the path that was in Mississippi.

 Low-end EF4 damage to a home near Enterprise, Mississippi.

 In Choctaw County, the tornado traveled 27.5 mi as it caused extensive damage to homes (one of which was destroyed at EF3 strength), and numerous other structures.
 Several mobile homes were destroyed and many trees were either snapped or completely uprooted.
 The tornado then moved into Sumter County.
 In Sumter County, the tornado caused significant damage to homes and mobile homes before it crossed the Tombigbee River and moved into Marengo County.
 It continued causing significant tree damage as well as destroying several homes and outbuildings along a 26.7 mi path in this county.
 The tornado then entered Perry County, the final portion of the path, where it damaged two outbuildings and a grain silo as well as causing significant tree damage before lifting just north of Uniontown at 8:35 p.m.
 CDT (01:35 UTC).
 The damage in Sumter, Marengo, and Perry Counties was rated EF2.